Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Introduction

 \section{Introduction}

 Reinforcement learning (RL) serves as a framework for addressing complex decision-making problems through iterative interactions with environments.
-The advancements in deep reinforcement learning have enabled the successful application of the general RL framework across various domains, including mastering strategic games, such as Go \citep{silver2017mastering}, robotics \citep{kober2013reinforcement}, and tuning large language models (LLM \cite{ouyang2022training}).
+Recent advancements in deep reinforcement learning have enabled the successful application of the general RL framework across various domains, including mastering strategic games, such as Go \citep{silver2017mastering}, robotics \citep{kober2013reinforcement}, and aligning large language models (LLMs; \citealp{ouyang2022training}).
 The critical factors contributing to these successes encompass not only the potency of deep neural networks and modern deep RL algorithms but also the availability of substantial training data.
-However, there are scenarios, such as healthcare \citep{wang2018supervised} and autonomous driving \citep{kiran2021deep}, among others, where collecting data in the target domain is challenging, costly, or even unfeasible.

-In such cases, the \emph{sim-to-real transfer} \citep{kober2013reinforcement,sadeghi2016cad2rl,peng2018sim,zhao2020sim} becomes a remedy -- a process in which RL agents are trained in some simulated environment and subsequently deployed in real-world settings.
-Nevertheless, the training environment may differ from the real-world environment.
-Such a discrepancy, also known as the \emph{sim-to-real gap}, will typically result in suboptimal performance of RL agents in real-world applications.
-One promising strategy to control the impact in performance degradation due to the sim-to-real gap is robust RL \citep{iyengar2005robust,pinto2017robust,hu2022provable}, which aims to learn policies exhibiting strong (i.e. robust) performance under environmental deviations from the training environment, effectively hedging the epistemological uncertainty arising from the differences between the training environment and the unknown testing environments.
+However, there are scenarios, such as healthcare \citep{wang2018supervised}, inventory control \citep{boute2022deep}, and autonomous driving \citep{kiran2021deep}, among others, where collecting RL data in the target domain is challenging, costly, or even infeasible.
+In such cases, the sim-to-real transfer \citep{kober2013reinforcement,sadeghi2016cad2rl,peng2018sim,zhao2020sim} becomes a remedy, where the RL agent is trained in simulated environments and subsequently deployed in the real world.
+Nevertheless, the discrepancy between the training environments and the testing environments, also known as the sim-to-real gap, will typically result in suboptimal performance of RL agents in real-world applications.
+One promising strategy to mitigate performance degradation due to the sim-to-real gap is robust RL \citep{iyengar2005robust,pinto2017robust,hu2022provable}, which aims to learn policies exhibiting strong (i.e. robust) performance under environmental deviations from the training environment.
+It effectively hedges the epistemic uncertainty arising from the differences between the training environment and the unknown testing environments.